-In 2021, Amref's programmes supported 20.1 million people across sub-Saharan Africa with programmes covering health advice, care and access to water and sanitation.
-We trained over 100,000 health workers and supported the vaccination of 1.5 million people against COVID-19.
+In 2022, Amref's programmes directly supported 31.5 million people across sub-Saharan Africa with programmes covering: maternal, newborn and child health and nutrition; access to water and sanitation; sexual and reproductive health and rights; communicable and non-communicable diseases; neglected tropical diseases.
+We provided over 110,000 trainings to more than 70,000 health workers and supported the full vaccination of 15.9 million people against COVID-19.

 We continue to respond to the ongoing effects of the pandemic in all our countries of operation.
 We are learning from country-specific contexts, adapting our existing projects, adjusting timelines, adding new activities, and finding new ways to deliver vital services and information to the communities we support.